-Ammunition: CMP Highpower Rifle Competition Rules, 24th Edition - 2020 Rule 4.3 "Any safe ammunition" will be allowed at the discretion of the match director.
+Ammunition: CMP Highpower Rifle Competition Rules, and CMP Pistol Competition Rules regulate ammunition for match competition and states; "Any safe ammunition" will be allowed at the discretion of the match director.
 Any evidence of unsafe ammunition will be grounds for removal from the firing line.
 A limited amount of Navy ammunition will be provided for Sailors.
 Civilian or non-Navy competitors will be required to supply their own ammunition.
 Note: while perfectly legal to use lighter weight bullets in 5.56/223 ammunition, the accuracy of this round is not conducive to precision marksmanship beyond 200 yards.
 Recommend 77 or 80 grain match ammunition fired from a 20" 1:8 twist barrel.

-- Camp Pendleton ammunition rule: Ammunition must be factory produced and boxed; no hand loaded ("reloads") ammunition will be allowed. - Other Services Other services will provide their own ammunition.

-- Service pistol competitors may use any safe ammunition loaded with metal-jacketed bullets.
+- Camp Pendleton ammunition rule: Ammunition must be factory produced and boxed; no hand loaded ("reloads") ammunition will be allowed. - Other Services Other services will provide their own ammunition. - Service pistol competitors may use any safe ammunition loaded with metal-jacketed bullets.
 Non-jacketed, Wadcutter or lead bullets may not be used.
-Semi-wadcutter (SWC) bullets are authorized.

-- LIMITED AMMUNITION WILL BE PROVIDED FOR ACTION SHOOTING (if applicable) for Active and Reserve Navy shooters ONLY.
+Semi-wadcutter (SWC) bullets are authorized. - LIMITED AMMUNITION WILL BE PROVIDED FOR ACTION SHOOTING (if applicable) for Active and Reserve Navy shooters ONLY.
 All other competitors will need to furnish their own ammunition if they desire to participate in the action shooting portion of the matches.

-- Shotgun NO STEEL.
-Bird shot only 6-9 shot.

-- o Pistol and rifle NO STEEL CORE ammunition.

-- NO RELOADS.
-Factory loaded ammunition only.

-- If using loaner firearms, bring:

-- 9mm (115gr is acceptable), 100 rounds

-- 5.56/223 (55gr is acceptable), 60 rounds

-- 12ga Bird shot only 6-9 shot, 25 rounds
+(There is no guarantee that Action Shooting Matches will be part of the Match Program [provided separately]). - Shotgun NO STEEL.
+Bird shot only 6-9 shot. - o Pistol and rifle NO STEEL CORE ammunition. - o NO RELOADS.
+Factory loaded ammunition only. - o If using loaner firearms, bring: - 9mm (115gr is acceptable), 100 rounds - 5.56/223 (55gr is acceptable), 60 rounds - 12ga Bird shot only 6-9 shot, 25 rounds